 Prenatal Vitamin: I take a multivitamin a few times per week.
 Finding a high quality prenatal vitamin is so important.
 I would rather have you take no prenatal vs a low quality cheap one.
-The ingredients are synthesized poorly in a lab and don’t work well with your body.
+The ingredients are synthesized poorly in a lab and don’t work well with your body and most likely have Folic Acid, which is NOT a good form of folate.
 A prenatal with methyl folate and from a whole food source is going to be a good one.

 Omega-3 Supplement: Mine isn’t in the picture but I take one daily.
 More omega 3’s mom has will boost brain health and IQ levels in baby.
 It also guards against inflammation and help mom’s recovery after birth.
 Quality is king when it comes to Omega-3 supplements so make sure to purchase something that is very high quality.

 There are definitely more supplements you could take and some of you may need to take.
 But those are my main ones I use in my pregnancy.